Nazariglez/gameup-web-sdk/README.md

 ### Developer notes

-The Web SDK is written in Typescript and uses jQuery to send and receive AJAX requests.
+The Web SDK is written in Typescript.
 To develop on the codebase you'll need to install:

 - [Typescript](http://typescriptlang.org)
 - [Node.js](http://nodejs.org)